-During the years ended March 31, 2021 and 2020, the Company issued 531,555 and 203,287 warrants related to its convertible notes.
-During the year ended March 31, 2021, in connection with the Company's September 11, 2020 financing (see Note 9), the Company issued 265,267 warrants.
+During the fiscal year ended March 31, 2021, the Company issued531,555 warrants related to its convertible notes and in connection with the Company's September 11, 2020 financing (see Note 9), the Company issued 265,267 warrants.
 The warrants were classified as liabilities and measured at fair value on the issuance date, with changes in fair value recognized as other income (expense) on the statements of operations and disclosed in the financial statements.

-The weighted average summary of significant unobservable inputs (Level 3 inputs) used in measuring warrants issued during the years ended March 31, 2021 and 2020 is as follows:
+The weighted average summary of significant unobservable inputs (Level 3 inputs) used in measuring warrants issued during the fiscal year ended March 31, 2021 is as follows:

-Year Ended March 31, 2021 Year Ended March 31, 2020
+Year Ended March 31,

-Dividend yield $\overline{0}\%$ 0%
+Dividend yield 0%

-Expected price volatility 50% 50%
+Expected price volatility 50%

-Risk free interest rate 0.11-0.41% 1.61-2.18%
+Risk free interest rate 0.11-0.41%

-Expected term 4-5 years 4 years
+Expected term 4-5 years